CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 1) First, obtain your App ID and App Key from https://developer.oxforddictionaries.com/.

-Note: On Novemeber 20th, Oxford Dictionaries announced that starting April 1st, 2024, all plans except the Business plan will be discontinued.
+Note: On the 1st of April, 2024, all plans except the Business plan were discontinued.

 2) Install the package: